cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 # The Goal

-After finishing PhD studies, there are basically three different career directions to follow: (1) staying in academia, (2) moving to the industry, or (3) start your own company.
+After finishing PhD studies, there are basically three different career directions to follow: (1) staying in academia, (2) moving to the industry, or (3) starting your own company.
 The simplified career paths look like this:

 [//]: # (see https://mermaid-js.github.io)
 {% mermaid %}
 flowchart TB;
-a[Finished PhD] --> b[Stay in Academia];
+a[Finish PhD] --> b[Stay in Academia];
-a[Finished PhD] --> c[Get out of Academia];
+a[Finish PhD] --> c[Get out of Academia];
 c[Get out of Academia] --> j[Get a Job in the Industry];
 c[Get out of Academia] --> z[Start Your Own Company];
 b[Stay in Academia] --> d[Become a PostDoc];
 d[Become a PostDoc] --> e[Become an Assistant Professor];
-e[Become an Assistant Professor] --> f[Become an Tenured Professor];
+e[Become an Assistant Professor] --> f[Become a Tenured Professor];
-f[Become an Tenured Professor] --> k[Enjoy!];
+f[Become a Tenured Professor] --> k[Enjoy!];
 j[Get a Job in the Industry] --> k[Enjoy!];
 z[Start Your Own Company] --> k[Enjoy!];
 {% endmermaid %}

 If you decide to stay in academia, the natural goal is to become a tenured professor.
-But achieving this goal is not easy, to say the least.
+Achieving this goal is not easy, to say the least.
-It will take about ten years to get (approximately 4 to 6 years working as a PostDoc, plus approximately 5 to 6 years as working as an Assistant Professor).
+It will take about ten years to get (approximately 4 to 6 years working as a PostDoc, plus approximately 5 to 6 years working as an Assistant Professor).

 The success or failure of the academic career path depends on many things.
 Some of them are under your control, e.g. your research performance, but other depends on luck, networking, and the perceived impact of your academic contributions.